timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 As a result, we can make a mind map, and then produce a blog post "cheaply" by talking through and talking about our mind map.
+The process is a translation of one's existing mental organization.

 In comparison, writing a blog post only negligibly lowers the effort required to draw the mind map of that posts' ideas.
 Much mental effort is still needed to choose and clarify connections between nodes in the mind map or the lack thereof.
+Writing before drawing,
+essentially requires two mental organizing efforts.

 ## Process description